msfa12th/heartsense/README.md

   Cardiovascular Disease dataset from Kaggle
   The dataset consists of 70,000 records of patient data, 11 features + target in CSV format.

-Loaded the data into PostGreSQL database in an AWS S3 bucket (via Jupyter Notebook).
+Loaded the data into PostGreSQL database (named heartsense) in an AWS S3 bucket (via Jupyter Notebook).
+ A locally stored file, db-properties.json contained the DB connection properties for use with Jupyter Notebook.
  Used pyspark to drop/create table inferring the column data types Cleveland data didn't have column headers so table created with generic column names.

 NEW TABLES:

 1. heart_cardio_risk
+2. heart_ml_cleveland

-Used SQL queries in PGADMIN  schema.sql) to clean the data
+Used SQL queries in PGADMIN  (schema.sql) to clean the data
 1. Cleveland data
    renamed generic columns to column names consistent with documentation on the website null values in the dataset were = "?", changed this to NULL